apify/actor-whitepaper/pages/ACTOR_FILE.md

   // If true, it indicates the Actor uses the Standby mode.
   "usesStandbyMode": true,
-  // Link to OpenAPI schema for the Standby web server API "standbySchemaOpenAPI": "./standby-openapi.json",

   // A meta object enabling impelemtations to pass arbitrary additional properties "meta": {
     "something": "bla bla"